By Dylan Guest, Director, Communications

 “You have to find out what people want,” said Smith.
 “Around 84% of employees are motivated by the promise of socializing with colleagues and spaces that delight and really earn the commute.”

 An appealing and human-centric operation and environment gives employees a reason to want to come into the office.
 An appealing and human-centric operation and environment gives employees a reason to want to come into the office.
-DRC expert identified the trend of workplace amenities as a return-to-work strategy last summer.
+A DRC expert identified the trend of workplace amenities as a return-to-work strategy last summer.

 The next Talent Task Force meeting is Wednesday, August 14.
 Email Cary Bailey, Director of Member Engagement, at cbailey@dallaschamber.org to inquire about joining this or other DRC task forces.
 Email talent@dallaschamber.org to inquire about getting involved in talent strategies initiatives.